skispro/JobMiner/scrapers/wipro/wipro_readme.md

 ## How it works

-- Uses the Wipro api to get current Python job listings.
+- Uses the Wipro api to get current job listings.
 - Returns job title, company, experience, description, posting start date and link.

 ```bash